papermerge/ansible/README.md

 `auth_mode` is a comma separated list of authentication modes.
 If you want to add both github and google oauth providers, set `auth_mode=github,google`

+There are three possible values:

+- db (default one)
+- github
+- google

 ## Backup